Updated: Mar 4

 So, at nearly 11 pm on a busy spring Saturday night in Sedona, I headed out in search of a hotel room for the night.
 Every hotel I passed radiated "No Vacancy."
 It was obvious that I was not going to be able to find a room on my own, so I asked for help.
 The question I had grown accustomed to asking came forward.
 "Where do you want me now?"
 To which I heard, "Head towards The Village."

-My guidance led me to the Wild Flower Inn.
+My guidance led me to the Inn.
 It was late.
 I was tired.
 I expected that when I opened the door to the lobby that I must have been guided to the Inn because they had the room I needed.
 When I inquired, the desk clerk shared that they were booked solid along with every other hotel in Sedona.
 But, he shared, he had just learned that the Kings Ransom had a last minute cancellation.
-The kind man helped me to secure the room and I was able to check-in at the Kings Ransom for a warm night's rest.
+The kind man helped me to secure the room and I was able to check in to the last available room in Sedona.

 After my appointment the next morning, I was clear.
 A friend agreed to store some of my things until I returned from Oregon.
 She asked me if I was sure I wanted to travel as there was a huge snow storm expected."
 I knew that I needed to leave soon and I was being guided to take the southern route.
 Give your mind a rest and bring your heart online.
 Listen with your heart.
 Stop.
 Pause.
 Breathe.

 What voice guides your actions?

 In what areas of your life do you find it easiest to surrender?